FrickTobias/BLR/README.md

 ## Useage

-For all available options, see -h (--help) and for more consult the [step-by-step](https://github.com/FrickTobias/BLR/tree/master/step-by-step) folder which describes all steps performed by BLR_automation.
-For examples and analysis file contents, see the [example folder](https://github.com/FrickTobias/BLR/tree/master/example) where different example runs are thouroughly described.
+For all available options, see -h (--help) and for more details consult the [step-by-step](https://github.com/FrickTobias/BLR/tree/master/step-by-step) folder which describes all steps performed by BLR_automation.
+For examples and analysis file contents, see the [example folder](https://github.com/FrickTobias/BLR/tree/master/example).

 ### (1) _de novo_ Metagenomics